difurka/SimpleChattyBot/README.md

 # Simple-Chatty-Bot
-At the beginning it is a simple console chat bot
+It is a simple console chat bot

 Example 1: a dialogue with the final version of bot